 5. Remember the Essentials

 No matter where you are, without a good Internet connection any plans to live and work as a digital nomad are likely to be frustrating at best and disastrous at worst.
 Getting a USB Ethernet Adaptor could help you in tight spots, and when you are planning your trips make sure that a Wi-Fi connection is accessible wherever you go.

-Unless you can afford to travel with the upmost convenience, it will also help you to carry as little as possible, especially if you aim to on the move as often as you can be.
+Unless you can afford to travel with the utmost convenience, it will also help you to carry as little as possible, especially if you aim at the move as often as you can be.
 An emergency fund is also a must.
 No matter how tight your budget, making sure you have enough to get home if you have to (even if this is a prearranged agreement with a generous friend or family member to loan you the money if you are ever in a truly tight spot) will give you peace of mind, as being stranded somewhere is no fun at all.

 But the most important thing you need as an aspiring digital nomad is a determination to travel.
 Being able to see the world while earning a living is a dream lifestyle, and if you have the focus and vision to turn this into a reality, you could find yourself logging into work under a foreign sun and anticipating your next adventure.
 Also, don't forget that you'll need to be applying for a new PAN card so that you are eligible to work and be on tax records in your desired country.
 So if this sounds like the life for you, get planning today!